Meadowlands Arena: Concerts

 Iron Maiden performed the first show on their The Beast on the Road Tour on October 22, 1982, and on their Somewhere Back in Time World Tour on March 14, 2008.
 Their performance of "Rime of the Ancient Mariner" was featured in the concert documentary Flight 666.The Grateful Dead played 16 times from 1983 through 1989, and recorded Road Trips Volume 4 Number 2, on March 31–April 1, 1988 and Nightfall of Diamonds, on October 16, 1989.
 Rush performed during their Power Windows Tour on March 31 and April 1, 1986.
 The shows were partially featured on their concert album, entitled A Show of Hands.

 Pink Floyd performed three concerts on October 10, 11 and 12, 1987, as part of their A Momentary Lapse of Reason Tour.
 Michael Jackson performed three sold-out shows during his Bad World Tour on October 3, 4 and 5, 1988, in front of 61,061 people.
+George Dalaras performed a sold-out concert at Meadowlands Arena on April 9, 1994.
+It is the biggest Greek concert ever held outside of Greece.
+It was a personal initiative of George Dalaras in order to support Cyprus and to promote the Cyprus problem.
+Among others, Al Di Meola had taken part in the concert.
 The Dave Matthews Band's performance on September 11, 1999, was recorded for a PBS special and subsequently released as a live album and DVD, entitled Listener Supported.

 Kiss performed on June 27, 2000, during their Kiss Farewell Tour, which was filmed and is available on their Kissology Volume Three: 1992–2000 box set.

-Cher performed two shows during her, then, Farewell Tour on July 2, 2002 and April 13, 2005.
+Cher performed two shows during her, then, Farewell Tour on July 2, 2002, and April 13, 2005.
 On her DVD Cher: Live at the MGM Grand in Las Vegas, there is a video of her rehearsing at the Izod Center.
 Phish performed a concert on February 24, 2003, which featured legendary blues guitarist B.B.
 King for most of the first set.
 Simon & Garfunkel performed two consecutive shows during their Old Friends Reunion Tour, on December 7–8, 2003, with The Everly Brothers as their opening act.
 They performed "Leaves That Are Green" in place of "Song for the Asking", which had been on their setlist for other concerts on this tour, following an announcement that they had not played it live since 1967.